C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 # A neurobiological primer

+I don't know anything about neurobiology yet.
+This article is just a primer; a compilation of basic neurobiological knowledge gathered from the internet.
+If you're interested in these topics, you probably already know most of what's being mentioned from here on.
+>!
+Spoiler: It's mostly Wikipedia.
+>
+# Basics
-## THC, ADCY1, ATP, cAMP und die PKA Transkription
+### THC, ADCY1, ATP, cAMP und die PKA Transkription
 THC activates the CNR1, which inhibits [ADCY1][wiki:adcy1] in the synaptic cleft, leading to a reduction in ATP-cAMP transformation
 >All classes of adenylyl cyclase [catalyse](https://en.wikipedia.org/wiki/Catalysis "Catalysis") the conversion of [adenosine triphosphate](https://en.wikipedia.org/wiki/Adenosine_triphosphate "Adenosine triphosphate") (ATP) to [3',5'-cyclic AMP](https://en.wikipedia.org/wiki/Cyclic_adenosine_monophosphate "Cyclic adenosine monophosphate") (cAMP) and [pyrophosphate](https://en.wikipedia.org/wiki/Pyrophosphate "Pyrophosphate").[[4]](https://en.wikipedia.org/wiki/Adenylyl_cyclase#cite_note-:2-4)
 >